sourcefuse/arc-docs/docs/arc-api-docs/services/audit-service/README.md

 #### Archival Response

-You'll a similar response like this after requesting the archival:
+You'll get a similar response like this after requesting the archival:

 ```json
 {